httpland/etag-middleware/README.md

 ### Headers

 Additional metadata to uniquely identify representation data.
 Default is `["content-type"]`.

-The strong validator requires uniqueness to include metadata such as `Content-Type` in addition to the body text.
+The strong validator requires uniqueness to include metadata such as `Content-Type` in addition to the body.

 By adding a header, a hash value is computed from the stream of the body and the specified header.